kurushimee/configure-zram/README.md

 `vm.vfs_cache_pressure=500` tells system to store less cache in your RAM.

-`vm.swappiness = 100` sets swappiness to 100 for your system to start using zram earlier.
+`vm.swappiness=100` sets swappiness to 100 for your system to start using zram earlier.

 `vm.dirty_background_ratio=1` and `vm.dirty_ratio=50` controls the flow of "dirty" pages to swap.

-`vm.page-cluster = 0` controls the number of pages up to which consecutive pages are read in from swap in a single attempt.
+`vm.page-cluster=0` controls the number of pages up to which consecutive pages are read in from swap in a single attempt.
 Page cluster of 0 limits that to 1 page per attempt, which arrives lower latency.